You are currently viewing Can a Canadian kid travel to the US without a passport?

 This is the same trick many have been using to:

-Entering Canada with a kid to come back
+Entering back Canada with a kid

-For older children and adults, a provincial driver’s license can also be used to cross the border back to Canada, if, you were to lose your passport during your trip to the US for example.
-If you do plan on crossing the US border with a minor, you may need to prove that you have legal custody to take the child out of the country (or back into Canada).
-Border agents are always on the lookout for missing children, so if you are traveling with someone else’s child, you will need written permission from their legal guardian
+If you plan on crossing the US border with a minor, you may need to prove that you have legal custody to take the child out of the country (or back into Canada).
+Border agents are always on the lookout for missing children, so if you are traveling with someone else’s child, you will need written permission from their legal guardian.

 Sign up for our free newsletter